datascienceconfidential/datascienceconfidential.github.io/_posts/2017-29-10-jekyll-blog.md

 Here are the steps:

-I started with the excellent <a href="http://jmcglone.com/guides/github-pages/">tutorial by Jonathan MacGlone</a> (this is also where I learned about the possibility of blogging on Github pages in the first place.)
+* I started with the excellent <a href="http://jmcglone.com/guides/github-pages/">tutorial by Jonathan MacGlone</a> (this is also where I learned about the possibility of blogging on Github pages in the first place.)
 I highly recommend following this tutorial to the letter.
 I wanted to find a style of blog which looked nice on my laptop and phone, so I searched among existing Github blogs, and found a
 <a href="http://bruceeckel.github.io/">blog
-by Bruce Eckel</a> which looked nice.
+by Bruce Eckel</a>.
 I make a fork of the code (meaning I copied it over to my new Github account verbatim) and then altered some things to get it closer to what I wanted.

 This step is also highly recommended!
 The benefit of using open-source tools is that you can see what other people have done and avoid a lot of duplicated effort.

-Code listings are fairly easy to do in Github pages, but I also wanted support for mathematical equations.
+* Code listings are fairly easy to do in Github pages, but I also wanted support for mathematical equations.
 The default equation style in HTML isn’t too bad, but I wanted to use LaTex if possible.
 This can be done with Mathjax, and it’s a fairly simple matter of including it in a separate file.
 There are a couple of tutorials available via a Google search (I can’t remember which one worked for me.)